HoudaElAbbassi/ai-drone-ws2526/README.md

 This project is part of the Master's Program in Computer Science (Field of Study: Intelligent Systems) at Frankfurt University of Applied Sciences, Winter Semester 2025/2026, supervised by Prof. Dr. Christian Baun.

-We are developing an AI-powered FPV drone system focused on **structural inspection and monitoring applications**, utilizing computer vision and machine learning to automate infrastructure assessment.
+We are developing an AI-powered FPV drone system for **automated road damage detection and assessment**.
+The drone flies over roads and uses computer vision and deep learning models to identify and classify various types of road surface damage, including cracks, potholes, and surface degradation.

+## Project Concept

+Our drone autonomously patrols road infrastructure and performs real-time analysis of road surface conditions.
+By combining aerial imagery with AI-powered defect detection, we aim to:

+- **Automate road inspection**: Replace manual inspections with efficient aerial surveys
+- **Early damage detection**: Identify road damage before it becomes severe
+- **Cost reduction**: Reduce inspection costs and improve maintenance planning
+- **Safety improvement**: Minimize road hazards through proactive maintenance
+- **Data-driven decisions**: Provide quantitative data for infrastructure management

 ## Project Goals

-- Develop and integrate AI applications for structural inspection
+- Develop and train AI models for road damage classification (cracks, potholes, surface wear)
-- Implement object detection and defect recognition systems
+- Implement real-time detection system using computer vision and deep learning
-- Research and integrate autopilot capabilities
-- Create delivery/payload mechanisms for inspection equipment
+- Create autonomous flight paths for systematic road coverage
+- Generate detailed damage reports with GPS coordinates and severity assessment
-- Build comprehensive documentation for replication and education
+- Build comprehensive documentation for replication and research

 ## Hardware Components